-An eyelid lift or blepharoplasty is a surgery that removes the excessive wrinkles and skin folds around your eyes.
+An eyelid lift is a surgery that removes the excessive wrinkles and skin folds around your eyes.
 With this procedure, you can decrease puffiness in those areas as well as have improved vision by removing excess fat from under your lower eyelid area.

 The eyelids are a crucial part of the face, and many people think it’s time for them to do something about how their eyes look.
 The only way you’ll know what is best for your needs is if you go into your initial consultation with an open mind.